d0ngha0/Nyxbot/README.md

 ## Overview

-This project implements a hybrid neural network approach for quadruped robot leg control using Echo State Networks (ESN) and Multi-Layer Perceptrons (MLP).
-The system focuses on Ground Reaction Force (GRF) prediction and adaptive locomotion control for four-legged robots.
+This project implements a hybrid neural network approach for climbing robot adhesive control using Echo State Networks (ESN) and Multi-Layer Perceptrons (MLP).
+The system focuses on Ground Reaction adhesion (GRA) prediction and adaptive locomotion control for four-legged robots.

 ## Project Structure